mehditeymorian/JavaCompileEngine/README.md

 # JavaCompileEngine
-JavaCompileEngine is a efficient open source Compiling Library, useable in Java frameworks for compiling programming languages files and Processing Commands with realtime feedback.
-I wrote this project out of curiousity but it's useful in many situations e.g. Programming Contests Sites, Online Compilers, Online Code Learning and etc.
+JavaCompileEngine is a efficient open source Compiling Library, usable in Java frameworks for compiling programming languages files and Processing Commands with realtime feedback.
+I wrote this project out of curiosity but it's useful in many situations e.g. Programming Contests Sites, Online Compilers, Online Code Learning and etc.

 ## Getting Started